 - Click on “Track Changes” to toggle it off.

-The changes will remain, but no new edits will be tracked.
+The changes will remain, but future changes will not appear as tracked edits.

 Track Changes Beyond Word

-While this article focuses on Microsoft Word, knowing how to use Track Changes can be beneficial if you ever switch to other word processors like Google Docs or WPS Office.
+While this article focuses on Microsoft Word, knowing how to use Track Changes can be beneficial if you ever switch to other word processors, such as Google Docs or WPS Office.
 Both offer similar collaborative editing features, allowing you to transfer your skills seamlessly.

 Tips and Best Practices